GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/6-lab.md

 In this lab, you'll convert some JavaScript code to strongly typed code using interfaces.

 The JavaScript code contains two functions: `calculateInterestOnlyLoanPayment`, which calculates the payment for an interest only loan, and `calculateConventionalLoanPayment`, which calculates the payment for a conventional loan.
 As with most loan calculations, both functions accept `principle` and `interestRate` parameters.
-The difference between them is that the `calculateConventionalLoanPayment` function accepts a third property, `months` that the `interestOnlyLoan` function does not.
+The difference between them is that the `calculateConventionalLoanPayment` function accepts a third property, `months` that the `calculateInterestOnlyLoanPayment` function does not.

 | Property| Description|
 | :--- | :--- |